U.S. Route 10 in Michigan: Freeway routing

 After crossing the lake, the freeway runs southeasterly roughly parallel to the Tittabawassee River for about 3 mi until the interchange with Stark Road.
 US 10 turns to run due east between Airport Road to the north and Wackerly Street to the south.
 The freeway passes Jack Barstow Municipal Airport as it enters Midland.
 At the interchange with Eastman Avenue, the city's business loop departs to connect to downtown, and the freeway passes near Midland Mall and the Midland County Fairgrounds.
 2 mi further east, US 10 turns to the southeast, bordered by residential subdivisions of the city of Midland to its south and vacant fields to its north.
 There is a partial interchange that straddles the Midland–Bay county line that provides access to the eastern end of Bus.
 US 10/M-20, which is also a freeway on this side of town.
 Traffic exiting the business loop freeway is forced onto US 10 eastbound, and only westbound US 10 traffic and enter the westbound direction of Bus.
 US 10/M-20; the other connections are possible by using the adjoining Bay City Road interchange on US 10 and the Waldo Avenue interchange on the business loop.

 Past the Bay City Road interchange, US 10 continues due east through Bay County.
 It intersects the northern end of the M-47 freeway.
 Further east, there are a pair of interchanges for Auburn as the freeway runs through a landscape that is a mix of suburban residential subdivisions and farmfields.
 The freeway is paralleled to the south by segments of Fisher Road in spots; about a half mile (0.5 mi) north is Midland Road.
-There is one last interchange for Mackinaw Road along the freeway before US 10 ends at the cloverleaf interchange with I-75/US 23 on the west side of Bay City.
+There is one last interchange for Mackinaw Road along the freeway before US 10 ends at the cloverleaf interchange with I-75/US 23 and M-25 on the west side of Bay City.
 This junction is both the eastern terminus of US 10 both in the state of Michigan and nationally.